How I Discovered CBD Skincare with Lord Jones

 Lord Jones High CBD Formula Body Lotion

 The first product I ever tried was Lord Jones High CBD Formula Body Lotion ($60).
 It comes in an airless pump bottle to protect the formula from the sun and air exposure, and it’s also more hygienic to use it that way.
 The lotion contains 100mg CBD per bottle or approximately 2mg CBD in each 1ml pump.
 I have been applying it directly to the affected areas, such as bruises and post-workout sore muscles.
-I also tried using it on acne spots on my face but that didn’t go so well.
+I also tried using it on blemishes on my face but that didn’t go so well.
 The formula contains Menthyl Ethylamido Oxalate, a derivative of mint oil meant to give the skin a cooling sensation, however, I felt more like a warming sensation to me instead.
 I think my face is just sensitive to this ingredient for some reason.
 I did find the lotion quite effective for localized pain on the rest of my body though.
 Massaging a small amount of lotion into the affected area considerably dulled the pain to the point where I didn’t even notice it anymore, and it seemed to help with the swelling too.
 High CBD Formula Body Lotion comes in two versions: original and unscented.
 I highly recommend the unscented one, because the original smells like skunk, unless you don’t mind that.

 Lord Jones High CBD Formula Body Oil

 The next product I added to my CBD lineup was Lord Jones High CBD Formula Body Oil ($65) that also contains 100mg CBD, just like the lotion.
 The oil comes in a heavy glass bottle with a roll-on applicator, which is nice if you’re a klutz like me and tend to make a mess while handling oils.
 I swear, whenever I use an oil serum or cuticle oil, I leave oily spots all over the place, LOL!
 My face tolerated this version a lot better, but because the blend is made with safflower, jojoba and avocado oils, it’s still better suited for someone with dry to normal skin type due to its high oleic content.
-I found this formula very soothing and it did seem to help with redness and irritation, but because it doesn’t absorb well I only use it at night.
+I found this formula very soothing and it did seem to help with redness, but because it doesn’t absorb well I only use it at night.

 Lord Jones High CBD Formula Chill Balm